 The average lifespan of a Bull Terrier is 12 to 15 years.
 Overall, this dog is known to be a pretty healthy breed.
 That does not mean that they do not suffer from common canine health concerns or some breed-specific health issues.
 This breed is known to be prone to the following medical conditions:

 - Deafness runs in white dogs.
 The all-white variety of this breed can have deafness in one or both ears.
 This is something usually tested for by breeders.
 Dogs that are deaf in one ear can live very normal lives with some assistance.
-Those that are deaf in both ears can be healthy.
+Those who are deaf in both ears can be healthy.
 However, they will need a higher level of care and special training.

 - Spinning is a condition where dogs will obsessively chase their tails.
 It can start around six months old.
 In some cases, this can last for hours without stopping.
 It can be a form of seizure.
-Medication can help this problem.
+Medication can help with this problem.
 Owners should always consult a vet before starting or stopping any treatments.

 - Intestinal blockages can come from the Bull Terrier’s tendency to chew up just about any object in their path.
 They can often eat things that are not digestible, causing blockages.
 This can be fatal in severe cases.
 Prevention is key.